 There are a number of organisations active in this space, providing a combination of services:

-Bristol & Bath Regional Capital CIC (BBRC) is a locally led, not-for-profit, social enterprise that seeks to serve its city region via using investment in all forms to catalyse positive change.
-Of particular interest to BBRC is unlocking local wealth to invest in our homes and communities. www.bab-rc.uk
+Bristol & Bath Regional Capital CIC (BBRC) is a not-for-profit, social enterprise that seeks to serve its city region via using investment in all forms to catalyse positive change

-Resonance is a social impact investment company.
-It helps social enterprises to raise capital from like-minded investors and to create impact investment funds, which deliver financial return and targeted social impact. www.resonance.ltd.uk
+Resonance is a social impact investment company that helps social enterprises to raise capital and create impact investment funds, which deliver financial return and targeted social impact

-Triodos is a global pioneer of sustainable banking.
-The company’s mission is to make money work for positive social, environmental and cultural change. www.triodos.co.uk
+Triodos is a global pioneer of sustainable banking with a mission is to make money work for positive social, environmental and cultural change

 Can’t find want you are looking for?
 Try using our keyword search below.